-Beach lovers: Djerba’s beaches are spectacular, with beautifully soft, fine sand smoothing into clear, warm waters.
+Beach lovers: The beaches here are spectacular, with beautifully soft sand cascading into warm, crystal clear waters.

-Day trippers: Pack in trips to the capital, tours of the desert and days at Djerba Explore.
+Day trippers: Keep yourself busy with trips to the capital city, tours of the desert and days out at Djerba Explore.

-Families: Djerba is a family-friendly destination with exciting beaches, desert adventures and plenty to keep kids busy.
+Families: It’s certainly a family-friendly destination, with exciting beaches, desert adventures and plenty of things to keep the kids entertained.

-Language: The main language spoken in Djerba is a local Tunisian dialect (a mixture of Arabic, French, Italian and Maltese).
+Language: The main language spoken is a local Tunisian dialect, which is a mixture of Arabic, French, Italian and Maltese.

-Currency: The currency used in Djerba is the Tunisian Dinar (TND) which can only be bought in Tunisia.
+Currency: The currency in Djerba is the Tunisian Dinar (TND), which can only be bought in Tunisia.

-Tourist Information: Further Djerba tourist information can be found at http://www.cometotunisia.co.uk/
+Tourist information: Further tourist information can be found at http://www.cometotunisia.co.uk/.

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/tunisia for recommendations and advice on visas and health for your holiday to Djerba.
+Visa & health: Before your Djerba holiday, visit www.gov.uk/foreign-travel-advice/tunisia for recommendations and advice on visas and health.

 Temperature: 13-28 (°C)

 The weather in Djerba, Tunisia, is great at any time of year.
-With over 300 days of sunshine a year, there’s never a bad time to visit Djerba.
-The long summer starts as early as April, bringing with it highs of 34 (°C) and up to 14 hours of sunshine a day; perfect for long days lounging on the beach.
-Things start to cool down in September, but temperatures are still in the low 20s during the autumn.
+With over 300 days of sunshine a year, there’s never a bad time to visit.
+The long summer starts as early as April, bringing with it highs of 34°C and up to 14 hours of sunshine a day; perfect for long days lounging on the beach.
+Things start to cool down in September, but temperatures are still in the low 20s (°C) during the autumn.
 For the coolest weather, come in the winter, when the resort is slightly quieter and temperatures average a comfortable 14°C, which is ideal for getting out and exploring.

-By taxi: Taxis are the easiest way to get around in Djerba.
-Licensed taxis are bright yellow and can be easily spotted and flagged down.
-They are generally a cheap and efficient way to navigate the island.
+By taxi: Taxis are the easiest way to get around the island.
+Licensed ones are bright yellow and can be easily spotted and flagged down.
+They’re generally a cheap and efficient way to travel.

-By bike: Djerba is generally flat and is a very quiet and scenic island, making it ideal to explore on two wheels.
+By bike: The island is fairly flat and is very quiet and scenic, making it ideal to explore on two wheels.
 Most hotels will provide bikes for hire.

 Ulysses Festival: In July, Djerba hosts the International Ulysses Festival.
-The event celebrates the island’s heritage and celebrates the Greek hero, Ulysses, who, as legend has it, landed on Djerba during his voyage, so he holds a lot of significance there.
-The festival features open-air theatre and dance performances, as well as a children’s programme to keep the little ones entertained.
+The event celebrates the island’s heritage and the Greek hero, Ulysses.
+As legend has it, Ulysses landed on the island during his voyage, so he holds a lot of significance there.
+The festival features open-air theatre and dance performances, as well as a dedicated children’s programme to keep the little ones entertained.

 Pottery festival: The town of Guellala is the pottery capital of Djerba, and some say, the whole of Tunisia.
-In August, a festival aimed at promoting the pottery industry runs for 10 days, with a variety of exhibitions and events for you to get involved with.
+In August, a festival aimed at promoting the pottery industry runs for ten days, with a variety of exhibitions and events for you to get involved with.